websemantics/builder-extension/README.md

 #### Inner Working:

-Once installed, this extension listens mainly to two types of events *StreamWasCreated* and *AssignmentWasCreatedHandler*.
+Once installed, this extension listens mainly to two types of events *StreamWasCreated* and *AssignmentWasCreated*.
 To enable this extension for your current module, creat a config file at `resources/config/builder.php` and list the namespaces you would like the extension to generate code for.
 You can listen/generate code to multiple namespaces.

 ```
     'namespaces' => ['blogger', 'navigatin', 'etc']